almonteloya/Endometriosis_sc/Code/Downstream_analysis/README.md

 ## Downstream analysis

-Note: After subsetting cells and filtering, the outpit is three seurat objects:
+Note: After subsetting cells and filtering, the output is three seurat objects:
 * All broad cell types
 * Only stromal cells and VSM
 * Only epithelial cells